Hito Steyerl: Liquidity, Inc.

 Liquidity, Inc., (from 2014) consists of a video and a seating/backdrop installation.
 The video includes interviews with Jason Wood, a financial-advisor-turned-MMA-fighter, mesmerizing clips of ocean waves, and mock-weather reports from characters in balaclavas.
 As these visuals swirl around, a metaphor forms between water and images/money/trend in the digital age.

 Factory of the Sun

 Factory of the Sun, like Liquidity, Inc. deals with finance.
 In this video, which debuted at the 2015 Venice Biennial, clip art people swarm and create "artificial sunshine" for a bank.
 The video utilizes light, sunshine, and warmth as motifs as it explores surveillance and mega-finance.

 Awards

-In 2010 Steyerl was awarded with the NEW:VISION Award at the Copenhagen International Documentary Festival for her film In Free Fall.
-In 2015 Steyerl won the inaugural EYE Prize, a collaboration between EYE Film Institute Netherlands and the Paddy & Joan Leigh Fermor Arts Fund.
-The aim of the award is to support and promote an artist or filmmaker who have made outstanding contributions to their field.
+In 2017, Steyerl was listed by ArtReview as the number one most influential person in the contemporary art world.
+In 2023, Steyerl was again listed by ArtReview as the number two most influential person in the contemporary art world.